civican/legisinfo/44-1/bills/C-33/bill_text.md

 ### Section 33.1

-  **(1)** A port authority must establish a community advisory committee, an Indigenous advisory committee and a local government advisory committee, in accordance with its letters patent.
+  **(1)** A port authority must establish **one or more** advisory **committees, which must include representatives from the local community,** local government and local Indigenous **communities**, in accordance with its letters patent.

+  **(1.1)** The members of each advisory committee shall elect a chairperson from among their number.

-  **(2)** A port authority must consult its advisory committees regularly with respect to issues related to port activities.
+  **(2)** A port authority must consult its advisory committees **at least twice every year** with respect to issues related to port activities.

+  **(3)** A port authority must publish a summary of the consultations under subsection (2) on its website.

 ### Section 33.2

-At least once every three years, a port authority must conduct an assessment of its governance practices in accordance with the regulations and submit a report to the Minister.
+At least once every three years, a port authority must **cause to be conducted an independent** assessment of its governance practices in accordance with the regulations and submit a report to the Minister.

-> **Explanatory Note**:
-> New.

 ### Section 111

 Subsection 35(2) of the Act is replaced by the following:

-**(2)** A port authority **must**, at least thirty days before the annual meeting, **publish a notice on its website and** have a notice published in a major newspaper published or distributed in the municipalities where the port is situated setting out the time and location of the meeting and specifying that the port authority's financial statements are available to the public **on its website and** at its registered office.
+**(2)** A port authority must, at least thirty days before the annual meeting, publish a notice on its website and have a notice published in a major newspaper published or distributed in the municipalities where the port is situated setting out the time and location of the meeting and specifying that the port authority's financial statements are available to the public on its website and at its registered office.

-> **Explanatory Note**:
-> Existing text of subsection 35(2):
-> *Existing Text*:
-> > A port authority shall, at least thirty days before the annual meeting, have a notice published in a major newspaper published or distributed in the municipalities where the port is situated setting out the time and location of the meeting and specifying that the port authority's financial statements are available to the public at its registered office.

 ### Section 112